-A first-person player controller for Unity, built with being user-friendly and developer friendly in mind.
+A first-person player controller for Unity, built with being user-friendly and developer-friendly in mind.

-- Audio for footsteps, jumping, and landing
+- Head bob and audio for footsteps, jumping, and landing

 - Moving platforms support